Yws153/hello-word/README.md

 # hello-word

 hi,humans!
-oh,god!I finally  understand this plant and know how to use it simply.
+oh,god!I finally  understand this platform and know how to use it simply.
 Have a good day!